-You are not a department store; you do not have to offer a wide variety of goods.
-When it comes to handmade, you should be focusing on one category of product.
+You are not a department store; don’t stress yourself out trying to offer a wide variety of goods.
+When it comes to handmade, you should try to focus on one category of product.
 The more categories you add the less time there is to do them well.
 Collections, finishing details, packaging, branding, etc. all get watered down and your products lose their impact when you’re trying to do too much.

 You should fit the part.
-If you’re selling high-end jewelry and your ideal customer is a well put together, polished woman, don’t show up in wrinkly clothes, messy hair and chipped nail polish.
+If you’re selling high-end jewelry and your ideal customer is a well put together, polished woman; wrinkly clothes, messy hair and chipped nail polish may send them a conflicting message.
+Your products say sophisticated and your look and language should too.
 Walk the walk, talk the talk and look the part of your brand.

 Shoppers want to feel they’re buying from an authentic, knowledgable person.
 Even if you hate selling, there are ways to make it feel comfortable and natural.
 You can’t be afraid to speak up and tell shoppers about your products.
 They won’t know what you don’t tell them and you’ll be doing them a disservice if you don’t share the benefits of buying from you.

 When you go to purchase a new laptop, do you feel annoyed by the sales person telling you the features and benefits?
 No!
 That’s because you need to know them to make an educated purchase.

 Uncover the features and benefits your customers will care about and determine how to communicate them.
 One of my favorite exercises for finding your USP (unique selling proposition) is defining your 5-E’s.
 How are your products: